OHS Virtual Meetings

 With in-person meetings on hold due to COVID-19, the OHS has moved to online presentations.
 Starting in September 2020, these are being streamed live on the the OHS You Tube channel.
 Check out the previous presentations by clicking on the title below.
 Upcoming presentation can be found through the schedule on the home page.

 Scientists from the Canadian Museum of Nature have been documenting plants in the Canadian Arctic for over 100 years.
-Join us for this talk with Paul Sokoloff – frequently found digging up and pressing specimens in Nunavut and the Northwest Territories – who will cover the past and present of Arctic plant research at the Canadian Museum of Nature, including ongoing research and the links between these studies and your own gardens.
+Join us for this talk with Paul Sokoloff – frequently found digging up and pressing specimens in Nunavut and the Northwest Territories – covered the past and present of Arctic plant research at the Canadian Museum of Nature, including ongoing research and the links between these studies and your own gardens.
+The presentation can be viewed here.

 Amber is a floral designer and flower farmer here in the Ottawa area.
 She grew up in Oregon on the west coast until she married and moved to Canada … both she and her husband Ed run their business together along with the help of their four children.